timothyabbott/mosh_react/Notes.md

 ## 70. Cancelling a fetch request
 when running react in strict mode there is an "error checking" render and a real render.
 This has the effect of a user navigating  away from the page, unloading the component, thus cancelling the request.

+## 71. Showing a Loading Indicator
+## 72. Deleting Data.
+To get the nice layout alignment flex box was used. for more information https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-background

+list-group-item d-flex justify-content-between on each list item are the class names from boot strap that give the nice layout

+## 73. Creating Data